Dr. Katherine Gardhouse, Ph.D., C.Psych

 Meet Dr. Katherine Gardhouse

-Katherine has worked in a variety of settings, including inpatient and outpatient hospital programs, community mental health, private practices, and clinical research trials.
-Katherine provides evidence-based treatment for adults experiencing problems related to eating, body image, posttraumatic stress disorder (PTSD), trauma, substances, emotion regulation, and relationship difficulties.
-Her therapeutic approach is integrative, drawing primarily from Emotion Focused Therapy (EFT), Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), somatic, mindfulness, and compassion-focused techniques.
+Her clinical work spans inpatient and outpatient hospital programs, community mental health centers, private practices, and research trials.
+Katherine’s therapeutic approach is integrative, drawing from Emotion Focused Therapy (EFT), Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), somatic practices, mindfulness, and compassion-focused techniques.
+She brings a trauma-informed lens to all her work, focusing on restoring emotional resilience.

-Katherine is passionate about providing a space where members and staff can come together to develop a life-long relationship with themselves that increases one’s capacity to endure in the face of hardship, to overcome the pains of the past, and support one another to create a life we feel good about.
+Above all, Katherine is passionate about providing a space where members and staff can come together to develop a lifelong relationship with themselves that increases one’s capacity to endure in the fact of hardship, to overcome the pains of the past, and to support one another to create a life you feel good about.
+She sees emotional health and physical health as inseparably linked and strives to empower people to prioritize their needs in both domains, equally and unapologetically.

 Founding efit